 The University does not offer student health insurance, although information about purchasing coverage is available.

-Does the health center provide class excuses?
+Does the Health and Wellness center provide class excuses?

 Individual faculty members determine attendance policies.
 When you must be absent from class for medical reasons, it is your responsibility to inform your faculty members.
-Upon request, the health center will give a written note, validating the date you were seen.
+Upon request, the Health and Wellness center will give a written note, validating the date you were seen.
 This is not an excuse for missing class.
 This policy is in accordance with the HIPAA guidelines, which protects the privacy rights of each student.